 Due diligence is essential for success in this course.
 The more participation and effort put forth the greater the successful result.
 Homework and class participation count for 10% of a student's grade.
 Students are expected to participate in class discussions, and ask questions pertinent to the subject material.

 Homework shall be collected on the Friday of the Week it is assigned.
-Late homework will not be accepted.
+Late homework will be accepted up to one week tardy for partial (50%) credit.
 Homework shall be legible, on 8.5 x 11 inch paper, and stapled if more than one sheet.
 The homework submission shall be free of tears, rips, or frays.
-Homework is not returned to the student although may be discussed in class.
 The homework submission MUST have a heading at the top of the page including the student's name and Homework Set # at a minimum.
 Homework submissions must be hand-written original work.
+Homework assignments will be graded on effort and completeness.
+Points will be deducted for incomplete submissions.